ibm-cloud-docs/pattern-network-vrf-only/resiliency-design.md

 8. Private Service Endpoints (SE) allow access to cloud services over the private network.
 9. Proxy Server as an intermediary between on-prem and cloud services.
 10. Cloud Internet Services (CIS) to enhance the security, performance, and reliability of internet-facing applications and websites.
-11. Virtual Private Endpoint (VPE for VPC) as an alternative to SE & Proxy server allow access to cloud services over the private network.
+11. {{site.data.keyword.vpe_full}} as an alternative to SE & Proxy server allow access to cloud services over the private network.
 12. Custom DNS resolver in Classic.
 13. DNS services on VPC as an alternative to custom DNS in classic.
 14. In region 2 - TGW1 advertises & routes local traffic between Classic, VPC, and PowerVS